Septic Arthritis (Infectious Arthritis) in Children

 Physical therapy to keep muscle strength

 A splint on the joint to ease pain

-What are the possible complications of septic arthritis in a child?
+What are possible complications of septic arthritis in a child?

-Tell the healthcare provider if your child?s symptoms get worse or they have new symptoms.
+Tell the healthcare provider if your child’s symptoms get worse or about any new symptoms.

 Key points about septic arthritis in a child

 Septic arthritis is an infection in the joint fluid (synovial fluid) and joint tissues.
 It occurs more often in children than adults.